ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

    Which of the following statements assigns a random integer between 25 and 60, inclusive, to rn?

-Other Math functions that you can use are:

-- int abs(int) : Returns the absolute value of an int value (which is the value of a number without its sign, for example Math.abs(-4) = 4).

-- double abs(double) : Returns the absolute value of a double value.

-- double pow(double, double) : Returns the value of the first parameter raised to the power of the second parameter.

-- double sqrt(double) :  Returns the positive square root of a double value.

-- double random() :  Returns a double value greater than or equal to 0.0 and less than 1.0 (not including 1.0!).

-.. |AP CSA Reference Sheet| raw:: html

-   <a href="https://apstudents.collegeboard.org/ap/pdf/ap-computer-science-a-java-quick-reference_0.pdf" target="_blank">AP CSA Java Quick Reference Sheet</a>

-These are all listed in the |AP CSA Reference Sheet| that you can use during the exam.

 |Groupwork| Programming Challenge : Random Numbers
 --------------------------------------------------